 The Title III Program Manager will monitor the progress of each eligible entity receiving Title III, Part A subgrants in helping English learners achieve English language proficiency through regular screenings of the district data.
-The consolidated grant application requires districts to annually document the number of students reaching English language proficiency, as determined by reaching the State-defined proficiency levels of a composite score of 4.6 or higher on the ACCESS for ELLs 2.0TM.
+The consolidated grant application requires districts to annually document the number of students reaching English language proficiency, as determined by reaching the State-defined proficiency levels of a composite score of 4.6 or higher and 4.3 or higher on Literacy on the State ELP assessment.
 Additionally, WDE collects student data three times a year in the WDE684 data collection.
 The WDE684 tracks the percentage of students making progress toward ELP as well as the number of students who have attained English language proficiency and have left language instruction education programs.